bkaib/extreme_stormsurges/README.md

 # Structure
-data (package): Modules for preprocessing and manipulating data including bash-scripts
+data (package): Modules for preprocessing and manipulating data including bash-scripts notebooks (folder): Contains all notebooks used while developing the packages.
+To run notebooks, place them to master_thesis folder.

 # Note
 This repository does not include the resource folder.
 In order for everything to run smoothly,